muteldar/vagrant-status/readme.md

 ##Vagrant-Status

-A PowerShell prompt modification that shows the basic status of the vagrant machines in the current directory.
+A PowerShell prompt modification that shows the basic status of [Vagrant](https://www.vagrantup.com/) machines in the current directory.

 ###Install Guide